Vozro/RancherOnAzure/README.md

 ## Pending work
 1. Add Application Gateway to facilitate SSL offload to the Rancher server
 2. Automatic removal of servers and hosts when scale down
-3. SSL on MySQL service – Rancher need to work to resolve a configuration issue.